Current Projects

 The Critical China Scholars formed in 2020 in the face of the COVID-19 crisis and worsening US-China relations.
 CCS is committed to offering informed, critical analysis on China that focuses on the root causes of injustice — including capitalism, authoritarianism, imperialism, racism, and patriarchy — that transcend national boundaries.
 We oppose the dangerous rhetoric that demonizes the PRC and its citizens, and subjects those of Asian appearance to racist prejudice.
 At the same time, we recognize the justice of movements that resist oppression by the Chinese state, and we stand in solidarity with political activists fighting for labor, gender, ethnic, religious, and environmental justice.
 We refuse to allow one priority to outweigh the other.
 Please see our website for our full statement of principles and for a video and audio archive of our two-part event, "Viral Politics: Left Perspectives on the World and China."

-Revitalization of Science for the People
+Science for the People

 Book Series: Activist Studies of Science and Technology